[Reserved for New Model Pics, as and when I get more Stonebound painted]

 The first indication of the problems to come came when chaos cults started to emerge on some of the worlds the Stonebound had reclaimed.
 The Chapter scrambled to meet the threat these cults represented, wiping them out to the last man and hunting heretics wherever they sought to hide.
-In doing so, however, the Stonebound were forced to spread themselves thinly, to root out all possible traces of corruption.
+In doing so, however, the Stonebound were forced to divert attention from the orks, to ensure all possible traces of corruption were eradicated.

 This proved to lead to the Chapter's downfall when the Orks came in search of vengeance.

-The Stonebound underestimated both the numbers and ferocity of their foe - whilst the Chapter was spread across their worlds and hunting Chaos cultists, the Orks mustered and launched a surprise attack on Kharabor itself, fighting with even more reckless and wild aggression than even other greenskin hordes.
+The Stonebound underestimated both the numbers and ferocity of their foe - whilst the Chapter was spread thinly across their worlds and hunting Chaos cultists, the Orks mustered and launched a surprise attack on Kharabor itself, fighting with even more reckless and wild aggression than even the previous greenskin hordes had mustered.

-The fall of Kharabor was a blow like no other to the young Chapter; the Stonebound raced home with wild fury, launching their own counter-siege in an attempt to retake their home.
-The siege of Kharabor was a short, brutal affair that saw over five hundred Space Marines killed in battle, and the remnants of the Chapter broken and scattered in the aftermath.
+The fall of Kharabor was a blow like no other to the normally stoic Chapter; the Stonebound raced home with wild, primal fury, launching their own immediate counter-siege in an attempt to retake their home.
+The siege of Kharabor was thusly a short, brutal affair that saw over five hundred Space Marines killed in battle, and the remnants of the Chapter broken and scattered in the aftermath.

 For every slight against the Chapter and the Imperium, the orks would be paid back in full.
 This was the ultimate oath of the Stonebound - vengeance for all that was lost.